The Ultimate Guide to Heart Rate Variability (HRV): Part 4

 This is why the sporadic measurement taken by certain devices during the night are not useful.
 Similarly triggering a measurement just before waking up or at a certain hour would make no sense — the sleep stage becomes an additional confounding factor over which you have no control.
 What data shall we use then to trust a night measurement?
 We have a few options: the average of the entire night, the average between certain hours, or only measure during deep sleep as some suggest.

 Unfortunately, there isn’t much standardization, as most studies in research these days use morning measurements and therefore it’s easier to rely on those insights to understand how to interpret the data.
 My recommendation is to use the whole night of data, as there is little doubt that using the entire night reflects your physiological stress level.
-If the system you use can accurately detect deep sleep, then HRV data during deep sleep is also a valid way to capture baseline physiological stress.
+The same cannot be said for measuring during a specific sleep stage, say deep sleep.
 Note that deep sleep is always estimated, not measured, and the estimate can have errors (otherwise, sleep studies would not wire people’s heads with EEG headsets).
 Hence, cherry-picking a certain sleep stage requires making several extra assumptions on our ability to correctly identify it.
-If you feel confident that your device can capture deep sleep accurately, then again, that should be a good time to analyze HRV data.
+On top of this, selecting only a few minutes over the night, confounded by far-from-perfect deep stage detection, brings us back to the initial issues, this is basically a random data point collected at variable times during the night, which results in an ineffective way of assessing resting physiology (see figure above).

 Another important consideration when measuring outside of the morning routine is that the time at which you worked out, will have a large impact.
 For example, if you work out in the evening, your HRV during the night will most likely take some time to go back to normal, and therefore your Oura (or other night tracker) data might think you need more rest, while a morning measurement might reflect better your full recovery.
 If your workout schedule is more consistent (for example you train every day in the morning), then it does not really matter what method you use, and both morning and night measurements should show the same trends.